mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 pageImage: financial-processes.jpg
 homepageImage: balance_paymentallocation01.png
 description: |-
   Our finance platform Balance supports companies in evolving their income, collections and escalations systems.
-We enable the movement to more personalised digital engagement; transforming how alternative payment schedules are created, agreed, monitored and updated.
+Transforming how alternative payment schedules are created, agreed, monitored and updated.
 order: 1
 ---